 Pillar pages that center on evergreen content perform exceptionally well for readers and search engines if you have high-quality cluster topics to support them.
 That is why emphasizing the searcher's intent and the topic's subject is of utmost importance.

-Here's an example of evergreen content.
-Imagine you have a news publishing website and, during a content audit, realize you have several articles following a historical event.
+For example, imagine you have a news publishing website and, during a content audit, realize you have several articles following a historical event.
 You can create a full evergreen pillar page from the vantage point.
 This page will offer an authoritative, high-level view of that historical event and all the highlights.
 Links to your cluster topics will further dive into each subtopic in greater detail.

-Three Types of Content Pillars
+Content Pillars Examples

 1. The Guide